Things to Do in Mullingar: The Westmeath Wonder You Need to Explore

 Mullingar Swimming Pool & Leisure Center

-This modern facility includes a 25m swimming pool with dedicated children's area, water slides, and splash features.
-During school holidays, they run structured swim camps and water confidence sessions.
+This modern facility includes a 25-meter swimming pool with a dedicated children's area, water slides, and splash features.
+During school holidays, it runs structured swim camps and water confidence sessions.

 Crazy Golf at Rockwood Park